 Set realistic timelines

-When pursuing a passion you need to stick to a realistic timeline.
-For example, if you want to write a book; writing the book next week with a full time job is p[probably not going to happen unless you exhaust yourself.
+When you follow your passion you need to stick to a realistic timeline.
+For example, if you want to write a book; writing the book next week with a full time job is probably not going to happen unless you exhaust yourself.
 But setting a timeline of a month or two months is more realistic.
-When you pursue your passion, you want to get things done very fast.
+When you follow your passion, you want to get things done very fast.
 But when your timeline is not realistic and you work yourself to death to get something done and fail to meet the deadline, you start to feel like you have failed.
 Or worse, you put out bad quality work just to meet your deadline and no one will buy your book anyway because you rushed to get it done and it sucks.
 Instead set a timeline that you can adhere to knowing that you have a passion and a full time job.
 You will give yourself enough time to finish a good product and still dedicate time to your passion and your job.

 Do what you can at work